matao1984/temcompanion/docs/User Guide.md

 The ``pip`` should prepare all the dependencies and install the tool automatically.

 ## 2. Usage
-Simply type ``temcom`` in the Anaconda prompt console.
-A GUI will pop up.
-Load the data through the "Open Files" button, view the images with the "Preview" button.
-All the processing and analysis functions are available in the preview window.
-Each preview window can be individually saved and converted to the common image formats.
-The tool will still work for batch convertion as ``EMD Converter`` does.
+The standalone executables can be run directly.
+If installed through python, simply type ``temcom`` in the console to start the program.
+The main GUI will pop up.
+Load the data through the "Open Images" button.
+Alternatively, TemCompanion also supports dragging and dropping supported files onto the main window to open the data.
+TemCompanion will try to find all the image type signals in the loaded file and open them in a separate window.
+All the processing and analysis functions can be called in the preview window through either the menu bar or right click on the image canvas.
+Each preview window can be individually processed, saved, and converted to the common image formats.

+Also available is a batch converter, which can be called by clicking the "Batch Convert" button.
+A separate window will pop up which works as the old ``EMD Converter`` does.
+The batch converter also supports drag-and-drop actions and the loaded data and be a mix of different supported formats.

 ## 3. Formats
 ### 3.1 Input formats